Gtalen/WSAA-coursework/README.md

 - **Stock Management**
   - Create, view, update, and delete stock entries
   - Search stocks by ID or symbol
-  - Track user holdings per stock

 - **Transaction Management**
   - Create buy/sell transactions
   - View transactions by user or stock
-  - Update transaction quantity and price
+  - Update transaction quantity
   - Delete transactions

 - **Frontend**
-  - Responsive HTML pages for Users, Stocks, and Transactions
+  - Responsive HTML pages for Users, Stocks, and Transactions.
-  - AJAX-based CRUD operations for dynamic interaction
+  - AJAX-based CRUD operations for dynamic interaction.
+  W3 school tutorials was quite helpful in creating html forms, table and introduction to these slanguages used in frontend development.

 ---